top of page

 How much do you charge?
 How do you set your fees?

-I currently charge by the hour.
-I've found that this is more affordable for my clients than charging by percentage or by project.
-My fee is currently $45 per hour for large cases, and $75 per hour for smaller problem-solving jobs.
+I charge by the hour.
+This is both the only ethical choice and also more affordable for my clients than charging by percentage, or by flat rate per project.
+My fee is currently $45 per hour for large cases, and $75 per hour for small problem-solving jobs.

 Q: